himanshugoel2797/Cardinal-semicolon/notes/SysTerminal.md

 All programs are executed in a terminal mode, they can use a syscall to request a ui renderer They then submit their structural description to the ui renderer and register event handlers

+Terminals form a tree, they possess the following properties:
+    - Local User ID
+    - Terminal ID

+Terminals can each run one program.
+Drivers are modules of the service providers.
+Service providers + drivers are kernel objects, they register syscalls which user mode software can call.